 During negotiations with an insurance company for a personal injury settlement, the company will likely use language such as, “final offer,” to push you into agreeing to the amount they’re offering.
 This is a common tactic that does not mean if you say no, you won’t get a settlement.
 If the insurance company owes you money, it cannot “rescind” a settlement offer because you turn it down.
 Instead, your case will go to trial for a better offer.

 The possibility of the trial is why it’s important to work with an attorney on your case.
 David Fuchs, a personal injury lawyer in Fort Lauderdale, will help motivate the insurance company to offer a better settlement before having to go to court.
 The knowledge that you have legal representation and you can go to court is often enough to result in a higher settlement amount.
 If not, you can take the insurer to court in pursuit of fair compensation with a lawyer by your side.
-Contact the Law Offices of David I. Fuchs today to schedule a free initial consultation.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. today to schedule a free initial consultation.
 (954) 568-3636.